kumahq/kuma-website/app/_src/networking/meshexternalservice.md

 ### DNS setup

 To be able to access `MeshExternalService` via a hostname you need to define a [HostnameGenerator](/docs/{{ page.version }}/policies/hostnamegenerator) with a `meshExternalService` selector.
+In the future release a default [HostnameGenerator](/docs/{{ page.version }}/policies/hostnamegenerator) will be provided.

+Once a [HostnameGenerator](/docs/{{ page.version }}/policies/hostnamegenerator) and a `MeshExternalService` is in place the following will happen:
+- a hostname (or multiple hostnames if there are many `HostnameGenerators` matching) are generated using the specified templates
+- a VIP is allocated from `242.0.0.0/8` range (can be changed by `KUMA_IPAM_MESH_EXTERNAL_SERVICE_CIDR` environment variable)
+- Envoy cluster is created which will use endpoints defined in `spec.endpoints` as the [cluster endpoints](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/endpoint/v3/endpoint_components.proto)

 {% warning %}
 Do **not** hijack original addresses like httpbin.com (the way it was done with [External Service](/docs/{{ page.version }}/policies/external-services)).
+Hijacking the original address is like performing a man-in-the-middle attack so there is a high chance of something breaking.
 If you need to transparently pass traffic through the Mesh without modifying it use [MeshPassthrough](/docs/{{ page.version }}/policies/meshpassthrough).
 {% endwarning %}